“Chance Encounter With Applied Kinesiology?”

 By John Diamond, M.D.

-More than thirty years ago, a doctor friend who was visiting me told me he had seen a demonstration of some muscle testing in the office of another doctor.
+More than forty years ago, a doctor friend who was visiting me told me he had seen a demonstration of some muscle testing in the office of another doctor.
 He had only said a sentence or two when I had the strangest feeling, the Certainty, that this was for me.
 Little as I knew of it, I Knew it was for me!

 Over all the years since, I’ve used Applied Kinesiology, for such I discovered the muscle testing was, as an integral part of all my work, of all my life.
 It was – and still is – a great Gift.
 My life course had been completely changed by this doctor’s chance remark.